 COMMUNITY SUPPORT PROGRAM

-Pinta Solidaridad ensures children develop the necessary skills to succeed given the unfavourable environment in which they live in, to build a healthy life and overcome the social and economic exclusion they face.
-It is the first time an organisation from the Dominican Republic receives funds from CSP.
-Funds raised will go to ‘Operativo Platanitos 1.0’.
-A project in which 100 children will be evaluated to better understand their immediate needs and exposed to alternative intellectual and interactive workshops and activities.
+Pinta Solidaridad is the first organisation from the Dominican Republic to receive funds from CSP.
+Funds raised in 2017 went to ‘Operativo Platanitos 1.0’.
+A project in which 100 children were evaluated to better understand their immediate needs and be exposed to alternative intellectual and interactive workshops and activities.

 Trabajo y Persona www.trabajoypersona.org